 The exterior retains much of its original form but has been repainted, altering the original contrast between the dark redwood and the white/dark-framed glazing.
-The lanai incorporates partial glazing, with a boxed-out plate-glass window replacing original redwood panels.
+The lanai and living room incorporate partial glazing, with a 4-inch pushed out large rectangular set of two plate-glass windows.
+The lanai side of this boxed out set of windows was originally executed as a redwood panel on the lanai side.
 Ceiling-to-counter-height glazing is paired with updated interior millwork.
 The kitchen features a custom gridded wood frame with white translucent panels, extending around the east side and aligned with counter heights.